Updated: Aug 6, 2022

 After my workout, I'll make a protein shake with ashwaghanda, an ayurvedic herb.
 Benefits of ashwagandha include: increased energy levels, improved concentration, and stress relief (measurable decreases in cortisol levels of 14.5-28%).
 It has anxiolytic (anti-anxiety) effects.
 I'll also mix in Mucuna Pruriens.
 This magic velvet bean is not only a source of protein but of L-dopa, a precursor to dopamine.
 I use oat, almond, hemp, or other nut milk as a base.
 I usually add three or more of the following ingredients: bananas, berries (black, red, raspberries, strawberries), mangos, pineapples, peanut butter, flax seed, hemp seed, chia seeds, maca, Greek yogurt, and frozen spinach, kale, or collard greens.
 The drinks are nutritious and delicious.

 I drink a cup of coffee or green tea in the morning and may have green tea, matcha, or yerba mate after a midday meditation.
-I mix protein powder, creatine, and cinnamon with my coffee.
+I mix protein powder, creatine, MCT oil, ghee, and cinnamon with my coffee.
 Creatine aids in muscle growth and repair; cinnamon lowers blood sugar levels by as much as 29%.
+The fats from the MCT oil and ghee fuel the brain.

 I stop drinking around 3 or 4, so as not to disrupt my sleep.
 For a while, my last drink was moon milk.
 Moon milk consists of oat milk or nut milk (e.g. coconut, macadamia, almond, etc.), coconut oil, turmeric, pepper, cinnamon, nutmeg, honey, cardamom, ginger, and triphala.
 Triphala works as a natural laxative, is anti-inflammatory, and has other medicinal and beneficial properties.
 Haven't prepared moon milk in a while, but it's worth mentioning.